Cheezmeister/www.luchenlabs.com/projects/chromathud/index.markdown

 The game is deceptively simple, but twists come in the form of time bonuses; penalties for deselecting blocks; and clearing by traditional groups of four or more touching blocks.

 You can find a brief review of Chromathud [here](http://indiegameschannel.com/wp/2010/12/21/igf-2011-review-chromathud-by-luchenlabs/), and may or may not be able to play it online via [Spoon](http://spoon.net/chromathud).
+We highly recommend downloading the installer, though.
+It won't bite, honest!

 ![Screenshot]($screenshot$ "Screenshot")

 ## Download ##
-The full version is out!
+The [full version]($windows$) is out!
+If you're allergic to installers, you can grab the [zipped release](/content/downloads/Chromathud.1.0.0.0.7z) instead.

 This will be the last PC release before we hit Xbox...and probably simply the last PC release.
 In the meantime, you should totally [tell us](http://twitter.com/neocheez) what you think!

 #### Ye Olde Versions ####